HofstadterTools/HofstadterTools/docs/source/troubleshooting.rst

 .. admonition:: Question

-	I have saved a band structure to file and I would now like to regenerate the output table using the ``plot_band_structure`` program.
+	I have saved a band structure to file and I would now like to regenerate the output table.
 How can I do this?

-Currently, the ``plot_band_structure`` program can regenerate the band structure plots and modify their appearance, using the ``band_structure`` function in ``src/HT/functions/plotting.py``.
-Since the program calls the plotting function directly, it cannot be used to regenerate the output table.
-However, the output table can be saved to file by running the original ``band_structure`` program with the ``-log`` flag.
+The ``band_structure`` program takes an input file via the ``-load`` argument.
+By using this flag, the band structure is loaded from file and only the band properties are computed.
+You can then regenerate and/or reconfigure the output table as usual.
+Additionally, the output table can be saved to file by running ``band_structure`` with the ``-log`` flag.
+We note that the ``plot_band_structure`` program can only regenerate the band structure plots and modify their appearance, using the ``band_structure`` function in ``src/HT/functions/plotting.py``.
+Since ``plot_band_structure`` calls the plotting function directly, it cannot be used to regenerate the output table.

 Butterfly Questions
 -------------------